rfuzzo/MWSE/docs/source/types/tes3referenceList.md

 ??? example "Example: Generic iterator function"

-	In this more involved example, we used the corouting API from the Lua standard library to construct a generic iterator function.
+	In this more involved example, we used the coroutine API from the Lua standard library to construct a generic iterator function.
 The iterReferenceList() function can then be used directly inside a for loop.

 	```lua